opengauss-mirror/docs/content/en/docs/Developerguide/creating-and-managing-indexes.md

     >![](public_sys-resources/icon-note.gif) **NOTE:**
     >-   After an index is created, the system automatically determines when to reference it.
 If the system determines that indexing is faster than sequenced scanning, the index will be used.
     >-   After an index is successfully created, it must be synchronized with the associated table to ensure new data can be accurately located, which increases the data operation load.
 Therefore, delete unnecessary indexes periodically.
-    >-   Partitioned table indexes are classified into LOCAL indexes and GLOBAL indexes.
-A LOCAL index corresponds to a specific partition, and a GLOBAL index corresponds to the entire partitioned table.

 ## Procedure<a name="en-us_topic_0237120308_en-us_topic_0059777978_scba43baf1cd54d06a22160699ec2c658"></a>